-There are many pollutants in forest fire smoke that the U.S. Environmental Protection Agency would regulate if the source were human industrial activity, according to Chris Geron, an environmental scientist in the EPA's Risk Management - Air Researchdivision.
+There are many pollutants in forest fire smoke that the U.S. Environmental Protection Agency would regulate if the source were human industrial activity, according to Chris Geron, an environmental scientist in the EPA's National Risk Management Research Laboratory.
 For example, fires can increase ground-level ozone concentrations to the point where they violate federal health standards.

-While there is no method to control these emissions, Geron has been working with colleagues at NCAR to get a better idea of what is in the smoke.
+While there is no method to control these emissions, Geron has collaborated with colleagues at NCAR to get a better idea of what is in the smoke.
 "We're most concerned about fine particles and gaseous emissions," says Geron.
 "Many of them are carcinogens," he notes.

 Fine particles of invisible soot and ash are too small for the human respiratory system to filter out.
 Their effects range from irritation to an increased risk of contracting cancer.

 The gases found downwind in the smoke plume of a burning fire include

 When air quality warnings are issued by the U.S. Department of Agriculture's Forest Service or other agencies, the EPA recommends staying indoors and filtering air through an air conditioner, wearing a respirator rated for fine particles, or leaving the area until the fire is suppressed or the winds have shifted.